Were the “Dark Ages” Really So Dark?

 Part A: Balancing the Kialo discussion (focus of 1 class period)

-1. Display the topology diagram of the Kialo discussion (see graphic below—this can be found by clicking the button in the top-left corner of the discussion).
-Hover over top-level claims to display their text, and explain that these top-level claims are all myths or misconceptions about the Early Middle Ages (they are all clearly marked as “MYTH”).
+1. Display the topology diagram of the Kialo discussion.
+Hover over top-level claims to display their text, and explain that these top-level claims are all myths or misconceptions about the Early Middle Ages.
+(They are all clearly marked as “MYTH.”)

 2. Explain that the lower-level claims are all true, or at least supported by some historians; however, these claims on their own present an unbalanced view of the Early Middle Ages, which plays into the myths.